 If all else fails, just read aloud.

 You don’t have to do anything else to consider your homeschool day a success.
 If you read aloud to your children from any sort of book – a picture book, a chapter book – then you’ve succeeded.
+Learn how we maximize our time and cover multiple subjects with just one simple picture book.

 Coffee & Books